-In this section, you can identify the changes you need to make to migrate from the legacy API to the current API.
+On this page, you can identify the changes you must make to migrate from the legacy API to the current API.
 You can also learn about features unique to the current Java driver and the benefits of migrating to the new API.

 The legacy API, packaged as the